Carolyn Walker-Diallo

 Carolyn Walker-Diallo is an American judge.
 She was the first Muslim elected as judge in the State of New York.

 In 2015, Walker-Diallo was elected to the New York City Civil Court, representing the 7th Municipal Court District, which encompasses Brownsville, Brooklyn, East New York, Cypress Hills and Bushwick.
 On December 10, 2015, she took her ceremonial oath of office on the Quran.

 Early life and education

-Walker-Diallo was born in Brownsville and raised in East New York and Cypress Hills.
+Walker-Diallo was born in Brownsville, Brooklyn and raised in East New York, Brooklyn and Cypress Hills, Brooklyn.
 She attended P.S.
 290, I.S.
 302 and Franklin K. Lane High School.

 Walker-Diallo received a Bachelor of Arts in political science and business administration, cum laude, from The Lincoln University of Pennsylvania.
 She received a Juris Doctor from New York Law School in May 2003 and Master of Business Administration from the Zicklin School of Business at Baruch College.

 Career

 Walker-Diallo started her legal career as a litigation associate at Milbank LLP.
 She then joined the New York City Law Department where she defended the City of New York, its agencies and high-level employees in cases brought under various federal, state and city laws.

 She also became the head of the George Walker Jr. Community Coalition, Inc. (GWJrCC), named after her father.
 At GWJrCC, she created the first youth court in East New York.

 During this time, Walker-Diallo also served as a part-time administrative law judge/hearing officer with the New York City Office of Administrative Trials and Hearings (OATH) and practiced law in her own firm, the Law and Mediation Offices of Carolyn Walker-Diallo, Esq., PLLC.

 Walker-Diallo served as a volunteer mediator with the New York Peace Institute.
 In 2013, she joined Brooklyn Community Services (BCS).
 As the organization's General Counsel and Chief Compliance Officer, she served on the Executive Team and handled all legal matters involving the agency.